 What are the symptoms of the common cold?

 Cold symptoms usually build, peak, and slowly disappear.
 No treatment is necessary for a cold, but some medications can ease symptoms.
 For example, decongestants may decrease drainage and open the nasal passages.
-Analgesics may help with fever and headache.
+Analgesics (pain relievers) may help with fever and headache.
 Cough medication may help, as well.
 Colds will typically last from a few days to about a week.

 What is the harm in getting an antibiotic for a common cold?

 Viral infections like the common cold are not cured by antibiotics.
-Taking an antibiotic for a viral infection unnecessarily puts you at risk for experiencing side effects related to the antibiotic.
+Taking an antibiotic for a viral infection unnecessarily puts you at risk for side effects related to the antibiotic.
 In addition, the overuse of antibiotics leads to antibiotic resistance, which may make future infections more difficult to treat.
 Finally, the use of inappropriate medication increases health care costs unnecessarily.

 What are the symptoms of nasal allergy?